-- The mind is similar to a snow globe.
+- Teachers can use the following key points to explain the snow globe metaphor and provide context for this activity. - The mind is similar to snow globe.
 At times, it is settled and calm.
 Other times, it is filled with flurries.
 People have tools to help them calm the flurries. - The jar is similar to a person's mind.
 Each color of glitter represents a thought or feeling that person has. - People do not need their thoughts and feelings to go away.
 They just need thoughts to settle down so they can see clearly.